ml-in-barcelona/jsoo-react/README.md

 ### Ppx

 - `make test` to run the test against the expected result.
-- `make test-regen` to regenerate OCaml file `test.ml` from Reason file `test_src.re` (ocaml-migrate-parsetree drivers don't support input files with Reason syntax).
-- `make test-promote` to make
+- `make test-promote` when you want to update the expected results.

 ## Acknowledgements